Everbridge and General Data Protection Regulation (GDPR) FAQ

 What Does Everbridge Do to Protect Customer Data Today?

-Everbridge's security framework is based on National Institute of Standards and Technology(NIST) Special Publication 800-53 – Security and Privacy Controls for Information (maps to ISO 27001), and our security and data privacy controls and procedures are assessed annually by accredited third party audit firm under Statement on Standards for Attestation Engagements No. 16 (SSAE 16).
-These standards and processes already in place will make Everbridge's compliance with GDPR that much easier.
+Everbridge's security framework is based on National Institute of Standards and Technology (NIST) Special Publication 800-53 – Security and Privacy Controls for Information (maps to ISO 27001), and our security and data privacy controls and procedures are assessed annually by an accredited third party audit firm under Statement on Standards for Attestation Engagements No. 16 (SSAE 16).
+These standards and processes already in place will make Everbridge's compliance with GDPR and other applicable privacy and security requirements that much easier.

 Everbridge complies with current EU legislation, including the Data Protection Directive 95/46/EC, the UK Data Protection Act, and the German Federal Data Protection Act (Bundesdatenschutgesetz), and was previously certified under the EU-US Safe Harbor.
 After invalidation of the Safe Harbor, Everbridge employed the EU Standard Contractual Clauses until becoming certified under the EU-US Privacy Shield in November 2016.
 Everbridge complies with the 7 Privacy Shield principles: Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement and Liability.
 Many of these principles have direct counterparts under GDPR, and will assist our efforts in achieving full compliance by May 2018.